The big pay-off: How balloon payments work

 • Selling the vehicle to pay the fee

-• Refinance or extend the loan
+• Refinancing or extending the loan

 If you feel that the car might not be worth the value you paid for it originally, there is the option of selling it or trading it in.
 When you do this, you can put the proceeds towards paying off the balloon payment directly.